Ciel-et-Terre-International/Wind-Data-v1/docs/DATA.md

 - Provided by the **Open-Meteo API**, which aggregates several public datasets.
 - These are **not observations**, but **interpolated forecasts or reanalyses**.

-Raw Open-Meteo data is retrieved in km/h and converted to m/s (1 m/s = 3.6 km/h) within WindDatas for consistency.
+Raw Open-Meteo data is retrieved in km/h and converted to m/s (1 m/s = 3.6 km/h) within Wind Data for consistency.

 #### Models Used
 Depending on the variable, hour, and location, Open-Meteo uses: